 College of Nursing Comfort Shawls Project

 We welcome volunteers, from beginners to experts, to knit or crochet comfort shawls.
 Students, staff, faculty, and UF alumni have contributed to this service project.
-Expert craftswomen at the Thelma Boltin Senior Center have volunteered to teach those that would like to learn how to craft a comfort shawl.
-If you are a beginner, we can also direct you to many resources (online and in-person) to help you learn how to knit.
+Expert craftswomen at the Thelma Boltin Senior Center have volunteered to teach those who would like to learn how to craft a comfort shawl.
+If you are a beginner, we can also direct you to many resources (online and in-person) to help you learn how to knit or crochet.

 When creating your comfort shawl, please use yarn that is soft and washable.
 Yarn brands that meet these criteria include: Lion Brand, Red Heart, Bernat, and Loops & Threads.
 We anticipate the cost for materials to be between $20-25 (3-4 skeins of yarn and knitting needles).
 However, craft stores have frequent sales on yarn and you may wish to add your name to the mailing list to receive coupons and special offers.

-Nursing student volunteers will work with the Palliative Care team to distribute comfort shawls to patients.
-As we collect comfort shawls from volunteers, we will affix a College of Nursing Comfort Shawls label and a note of comfort to accompany the gift to the patient.
-Patients will select their comfort shawl from a book describing the available comfort shawls; each description will include a photograph the comfort shawl, name of the shawl, measurements and thickness, and the first name of the person who crafted the comfort shawl.
+Nursing student volunteers will work with the UF Health Palliative Care team to distribute comfort shawls to patients.
+As we collect comfort shawls from volunteers, we will sew a College of Nursing Comfort Shawls label.
+Patients select their comfort shawl from a book describing the available comfort shawls; each description will include a photograph of the comfort shawl, name of the shawl, measurements and thickness, and the first name of the person who crafted the comfort shawl.